jasonumiker/kubernetes-training/README.md

     ```

 - [keda-example/rabbitmq/secrets.yaml](keda-example/rabbitmq/secrets.yaml)
-  - These are mounted into environment variables at runtime:
+  - One of these is mounted into an environment variables at runtime the other mounted as a file on the filesystem:

     ```
-    env:
-    - name: RABBITMQ_DEFAULT_PASS
-      valueFrom:
-        secretKeyRef:
-          name: rabbitmq-admin
-          key: pass
-    - name: RABBITMQ_DEFAULT_USER
-      valueFrom:
-        secretKeyRef:
-          name: rabbitmq-admin
-          key: user
-    - name: RABBITMQ_ERLANG_COOKIE
-      valueFrom:
-        secretKeyRef:
+    apiVersion: v1
+    kind: Secret
+    metadata:
       name: erlang-cookie
-          key: cookie
+    type: generic
+    stringData:
+      cookie: super-secret-erlang-cookie
+    ---
+    apiVersion: v1
+    kind: Secret
+    metadata:
+      name: rabbitmq-definitions
+    type: Opaque
+    stringData:
+      definitions.json: |
+        {
+          "users": [
+            {
+              "name": "admin",
+              "password": "admin",
+              "tags": "administrator"
+            }
+          ],
+          "vhosts": [
+            {
+              "name": "/"
+            }
+          ],
+          "permissions": [
+            {
+              "user": "admin",
+              "vhost": "/",
+              "configure": ".*",
+              "write": ".*",
+              "read": ".*"
+            }
+          ]
+        }
     ```

 Kubernetes secrets are base64 encoded.
 They are in clear text in this YAML file because we specified `stringData` - asking Kubernetes to base64 encode it on the way in for us.
 That means we'll need to base64 decode it if we want to look at it from the API later.
 Though, when mounting it in your container at runtime, K8s'll decode it for you too.
 To see this run:

-- `kubectl get secret rabbitmq-admin -o yaml` - see the encoded values in pass and user
+`kubectl get secret rabbitmq-definitions -o jsonpath='{.data.definitions\.json}' | base64 -d`
-- Copy/paste the user or pass value into a command like this to decode it `echo "YWRtaW4=" | base64 --decode` - it'll reveal it as admin

-**NOTE**: Normally you shouldn't check a secret into the git repo like this - it is something that should be added to the cluster out-of-band and only live in Kubernetes where it is the source-of-truth for it.
-And access to it is tightly controlled via the Kubernetes API's authentication - which we'll cover in a later section.
+**NOTE**: Normally you shouldn't check a secret into the git repo like this - it is something that should be added to the cluster out-of-band and only live in the Kubernetes control plane where it will be the source-of-truth for it.
+Then access to it is should be tightly controlled via the Kubernetes API's authentication - which we'll cover in a later section.

 Also, in addition to built-in Kubernetes Secrets there is the popular [External Secrets Operator](https://github.com/external-secrets/external-secrets) that will let you store your secrets in tools like AWS Secrets Manager, Google Secrets Manager, Azure Key Vault, Hashicorp Vault, etc. and reference/mount them at runtime from within Kubernetes.
 There can be advantages to externalizing the secrets this way - mainly that they can be referenced from other clusters or services that are not running on Kubernetes within that public cloud etc.